Diversity, Equity & Inclusion

 We acknowledge representation is only one indicator of a diverse community.
 The Summit’s commitment to Diversity & Inclusion starts with professional development for our faculty and staff.
 In 2016, The Summit joined The National SEED Project (Seeking Educational Equity & Diversity), the largest peer-led professional development program in the country.
 SEED creates conversational communities to drive personal, organizational, and societal change toward greater equity and diversity.
 Faculty and staff gather on a monthly basis to learn from each other and scholarly sources about topics such as religion, race, oppression, privilege and mental health.
 In addition to participating in SEED, every year The Summit attends the Independent Schools Association of the Central States Diversity Summit and the National Association of Independent Schools (NAIS) People of Color Conference.

 To prepare our students for the diverse world they inhabit, we develop educational programs that expand our knowledge and understanding of the diversity in our global community and which celebrate the richness of that heritage.
 Both our Middle and Upper Schools have student Diversity & Inclusion clubs that meet regularly to plan diversity programming and assemblies for the student body.
+The list of these programs may be found HERE.
 Every year, we also send Upper School students to NAIS’s Student Diversity Leadership Conference.
 Students bring their experience back to Cincinnati by planning and hosting a similar conference for students from area schools who did not have the opportunity to attend NAIS’s conference.
+Our libraries house an extensive collection of resources related to diversity themes.
+The list of those may be found HERE.
+Throughout the year, our four divisions support mission partners which help underserved, diverse populations.
+A calendar of our mission events may be found HERE.

 A Diverse Curriculum